trautonen/coveralls-maven-plugin/README.md

 #### JaCoCo

-Set up the JaCoCo maven plugin in the build section of the project pom.xml:
+Set up the JaCoCo Maven plugin in the build section of the project pom.xml:

 ```xml
 <plugin>